Myocardial inflammation after elective percutaneous coronary intervention

 Abstract

-Background: It is well established that inflammation plays a central role in the sequalae of percutaneous coronary intervention (PCI).
-Most of the studies to date have focused on the inflammatory reaction affecting the vessel wall post angioplasty.
+Objective: It is well established that inflammation plays a central role in the sequelae of percutaneous coronary intervention (PCI).
+Most of the studies to date have focused on the inflammatory reaction affecting the vessel wall after angioplasty.
 However, there are data to suggest that the main foci of inflammation are in fact in the myocardium beyond the vessel wall.
-The main aim of our study was to investigate the myocardial inflammation post elective, uncomplicated angioplasty with cardiovascular magnetic resonance (CMR) enhanced by ultrasmall superparamagnetic particles of iron oxide (USPIO) and also blood biomarkers.
-This is the first study to report such findings post elective angioplasty.
-Methods: We assessed patients undergoing elective angioplasty for stable angina with USPIO-enhanced CMR two weeks later and compared the results to those of healthy volunteers utilised as a control group.
-We excluded patients with previous myocardial infarction, previous PCI or any significant inflammatory condition.
-All patients also underwent blood biomarker testing at baseline (pre-PCI), 4 hours and 2 weeks later.
+The main aim of our study was to investigate the myocardial inflammation after elective, uncomplicated angioplasty with cardiovascular magnetic resonance (CMR) enhanced by ultrasmall superparamagnetic particles of iron oxide (USPIO) and also blood biomarkers.
+This is the first study to report such findings after elective angioplasty.
+Methods: We assessed patients undergoing elective angioplasty for stable angina with USPIO-enhanced CMR two weeks after the procedure and compared the results with those of healthy volunteers who constituted the control group.
+We excluded patients with previous myocardial infarction, previous PCI, or any significant inflammatory condition.
+All patients also underwent blood biomarker testing at baseline (pre-PCI), 4 h, and two weeks later.
 Results: A total of five patients and three controls were scanned.
-There was a small absolute increase, although statistically not significant, in R2* values in the PCI area compared with either remote myocardium from same patient (PCI area (LAD) vs remote myocardium (Cx) (19.3 ± 10.8 vs 9.2±7.9, p =0.1)) or healthy myocardium from healthy volunteers (PCI area (LAD) vs healthy myocardium (LAD) (19.3 ± 10.8 vs 12.2 ± 4.0, p = 0.2)).
-PTX3 and IL6 were the only biomarkers that changed significantly from baseline to 4 hours to 2 weeks.
-Both biomarkers peaked at 4 hours.
-Conclusion: We have utilised USPIO-enhanced CMR for the first time, to assess myocardial inflammation post elective, uncomplicated PCI.
-We have demonstrated a small, numerical increase in inflammation which was not statistically significant.
-This first study opens the way for future studies to use this method as an endpoint for inflammation targeting.
+There was a small absolute increase, although statistically insignificant, in R2∗ values in the PCI area compared with either remote myocardium from the same patient (PCI area [left anterior descending artery (LAD)] vs remote myocardium [circumflex area]: 19.3 ± 10.8 vs 9.2 ± 7.9, p = 0.1) or healthy myocardium from healthy volunteers (PCI area [LAD] vs healthy myocardium [LAD]: 19.3 ± 10.8 vs 12.2 ± 4.0, p = 0.2).
+PTX3 and IL-6 were the only biomarkers that changed significantly from baseline to 4 h and 2 weeks.
+Both biomarkers peaked at 4 h.
+Conclusion: We used USPIO-enhanced CMR for the first time to assess myocardial inflammation after elective, uncomplicated PCI.
+We have demonstrated a small numerical increase in inflammation, which was not statistically significant.
+This study opens the way for future studies to use this method as a means to target inflammation.

 Item Type: Article